shawntalukder/Hand-Gesture-Brightness-Control/README.md

         Index Finger Tip → Landmark 8

-4. A line is drawn between the two points, and the distance is calculated.
+4. A line is drawn between the two points, and the distance is calculated

         If the distance is large → Brightness Up